 A Story of Mistaken Identity

 As Bruce begins to boil some recently collected goose eggs, his day goes downhill.
-The eggs hatch, and Bruce looses his appetite (thank goodness).
+The eggs hatch and Bruce loses his appetite (thank goodness).
 With more adult humor, “Bruce became the victim of mistaken identity.”
 The hatchlings love their new mommy.

 Bruce tries to raise the baby goslings, and readers watch as they come of age.
 They transition from “annoying baby geese” to “stubborn teenage geese” and “boring adult geese.”
 Adults can definitely chuckle at the progression.
 Readers watch as Bruce struggles to be a momma.
 His attempts are adorable and refute gender boundaries.